 Unlike wearable breast pumps, this one has to be physically held in place.
-“You can’t pop it in your bra,” says Darryl.
-“That means you literally have your hands full while expressing.
+"You can't pop it in your bra," says Darryl.
+"That means you literally have your hands full while expressing.
 You need to find time when you can pump and do very little else.
-It is possible to balance them on your knees so you can scroll through your phone or change the channel, but that’s about it.”
+It is possible to balance the pump on your knees so you can scroll through your phone or change the channel, but that’s about it."

 When it comes to comfort, Darryl gave this pump the thumbs up.
-“The silicone petals are comfortable on skin,” she says.
-“They don’t pinch the nipple and they move with your body, rather than sitting rigidly.”
+"The silicone petals are comfortable on the skin," she says.
+"They don’t pinch the nipple and they move with your body, rather than sitting rigidly."